 The competition will be adjudicated by the Humanities Council.

 We invite humanities faculty together with graduate students at Cornell to collaborate on applications for these grants.
 Applications for Brett de Bary Interdisciplinary Mellon Writing Groups should be submitted by two faculty co-organizers representing different departments or fields within the humanities.
-Each writing group should consist of 5-7 members, including faculty and graduate student members, the majority of which must be faculty members.
+Each writing group should consist of 5-7 faculty and graduate student members, the majority of which must be faculty members.
 Graduate student membership is encouraged, but not required.
 The faculty co-organizers will be responsible for administering funds transferred to their departmental accounts.

-2. A one-paragraph description of a writing project from each participant, including plans (imminent or long-term) for publication.
+- A one-paragraph description of a writing project from each participant, including plans (imminent or long-term) for publication.

-Please note: applicants should not propose dissertation writing groups for which the Society hosts a separate funding competition.
+(Please note: applicants should not propose dissertation writing groups for which the Society hosts a separate funding competition.)